ABOUT THE STUDY

 Promising Practice #1: Recognition of Good Work

 Each year, we hear from faculty and staff who work at community colleges about the importance of good work being recognized, especially by those in leadership positions.
 Specifically, institutions recognized as Most Promising Places over the past few years have been known for hosting formal ceremonies that recognize the meaningful contributions of various members of the staff community.
-Quite often, faculty and staff described this practice as a positive feature of institutional culture that helped retain them as well as their colleagues.
-In addition to institutional awards and ceremonies, many faculty and staff noted that their campus leadership also nominated them for regional and national awards, honors and recognitions sponsored by professional associations.
-We encourage community college leaders to adopt similar practices or approaches to recognizing the good work of staff and members of the campus community, especially in areas affecting DEIB and campus climate.
+Quite often, faculty and staff described this practice as a positive feature of institutional culture that helped to retain them as well as their colleagues.
+In addition to institutional awards and ceremonies, many faculty and staff noted that their campus leadership nominated them for regional and national awards, honors, and recognitions sponsored by professional associations.
+We encourage community college leaders to adopt similar practices or approaches for recognizing the good work of staff and members of the campus community, especially in areas affecting DEIB and campus climate.

 Promising Practice #2: Commitment to Meeting the Needs of Community

 The espoused mission of community colleges includes a clear focus on serving the needs of the local community.
-Thus, it is no surprise that faculty and staff at institutions designated as Most Promising Places underscored the importance of their institutions living up to this responsibility.
-Throughout the years, faculty and staff have consistently shared insights about their institution’s connection to, service of and appreciation for the communities in which they are located.
-For instance, some institutions provide support to the local business community through rapid responses, professional development and workplace training that meets the needs of today’s labor market.
-Other institutions signal the importance of community engagement by having cabinet-level leadership in the area such as a vice president of diversity and/or dean of community impact.
-Recently recognized MPPWCCs and this year’s featured schools host summits on racial justice, comprising keynote presentations, panel discussions and roundtables that connect community to campus.
+Therefore, it is no surprise that faculty and staff at institutions designated as Most Promising Places underscored the importance of their institutions living up to this responsibility.
+Over the years, faculty and staff have consistently shared insights about their institution’s connection to, service of, and appreciation for the communities in which they are located.
+Some institutions provide support to the local business community through rapid responses, professional development, incubating start-ups, and workplace training that meets the needs of today’s labor market.
+Other institutions signal the importance of community engagement by having cabinet-level leadership in the area like a Vice President of Diversity or a Dean of Community Impact.
+Recently recognized MPPWCCs and this year’s featured schools host summits on racial justice, comprising keynote presentations, panel discussions, and roundtables that connect community to campus.
 We encourage all community college leaders and their respective institutions to truly be members of their local communities, serving the needs of the people on campus and beyond.
 Share more than a zip code; devise ways to share capital — human, fiscal, physical, and, most importantly, intellectual.

 Promising Practice #3: Investment in the Development of Faculty and Staff